Read our frequently asked questions to learn more about BluePearl and your pet's visit.

 How do I pay?

 Payment is generally due at the time of services.
-We have several payment options including cash, check, credit cards or CareCredit, which is a credit card that can be used for veterinary expenses.
+We have several payment options including cash, check and credit cards.
+We also offer CareCredit, which is a credit card that can be used for veterinary expenses.

 Do you accept pet insurance?